Statute of The Court

 Composition

-The verdict(s) of the Court shall be delivered exclusively by the Panel of Judges assigned to the given case.
+The verdict(s), judgment, and final orders of the Court shall be delivered exclusively by the Panel of Judges assigned to the given case.

 Rule 29.